-This statistic shows the growth of mobile app usage in Canada from March 2014 to March 2015, by category.
-During the reported period, health and fitness apps experienced the most growth with 140 percent from the previous year.
+This statistic shows the growth of mobile app usage in Canada in 2016, by category.
+During the reported period, sports apps experienced the highest growth with 172 percent compared to the previous year.

 Mobile app usage in Canada - additional information

-The latest calculations of mobile activity among the Canadian population point to a shift towards healthy living, with sports and health and fitness apps seeing the highest growth in usage as of early 2015.
-However, app users within the country spent the largest portion (39 percent) of their mobile time using messaging apps.
-Recent studies determined that in 2015 there were over 13 million mobile messaging app users in Canada, which would account for 37 percent of the total population.
+Mobile usage trends in Canada are proving to be difficult to follow, and in turn problematic to forecast, as the ever-changing environment fluctuates year-over-year.
+For example, the calculations of mobile activity among the Canadian population in 2015 pointed to a shift towards healthy living, with health and fitness apps seeing the highest growth in usage.
+Yet, in 2016 the focus was on sports apps, followed by messaging and social apps.
+Recent estimations determined that in 2015 there were over 13 million mobile messaging app users in Canada, which would account for 37 percent of the total population.
 By 2019 it is expected that more than half of Canadians will be using over-the-top messaging apps on their phones, adding up to some 20.7 million users.
-Another popular category, based on time spent, was games, on which Canadians spent 19 percent of their app time.
-As with messaging app users, the number of mobile phone gamers is steadily increasing and between 2015 and 2019 their numbers are projected to grow by 5.2 million.